How We Protect Your Privacy

 Once a person has taken up employment with the Embassybangkok.com or its parent company, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with Embassybangkok.com or its parent company has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it.

 Embassybangkok.com tries to be as open as it can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the latest Data Protection Act.
+Individuals can learn more if we hold any personal information by making a ‘subject access request’ under the latest Data Protection Act.
 If we do hold information about you we will:

 give you a description of it;

 tell you why we are holding it;

 tell you who it could be disclosed to; and

 let you have a copy of the information in an intelligible form.